fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 ## Interaction with SRTP constraints

-If a generic type parameter has a interface constraint with abstract static members, then
+If a generic type parameter is constrained by an IWSAM, then

 1. The type parameter is considered a statically-known, nominal type for the purposes of SRTP resolution.
 2. The static members from the interface can be used as solutions for any SRTP constraints.